Table of Contents

 SellLimit(price, volume);

-// Save current indicator positions
+// Save current indicator position

 _isShortLessThenLong = isShortLessThenLong;